gbrunkhorst/nfl-survivor/README.md

 Each directory also contains source_data, processed_data, and notebooks for analysis.

 # Survivor Pools
-A survivor pool is a betting game that last the duration of the NFL season.
+A survivor pool is a betting game that lasts the duration of the NFL season.
 * Each bettor chooses one team to win each week.
 * If the team looses, the bettor is knocked out.
 * The bettor cannot choose the same team twice.